cerebral-legacy/cerebral-website/app/markdown/doc_cerebral-view-react.md

 Go to official [README](https://github.com/cerebral/cerebral-view-react/blob/master/README.md) to read more technical details and contribute to the project.

 ### Concept
 The React view package lets you connect Cerebral to your components.
+It is encouraged that you connect your state as close as possible to the component that needs it.
+That will make your components more flexible to move around and it is easier to reason about where your components properties are coming from.

+Cerebral does **not** use "shallow checking" to figure out what components needs to render.
+Since all state changes are made to paths and all state dependencies are defined as paths it is possible for Cerebral to match changed paths to "subscribed" paths.
+This process keeps the components completely out of the picture when a new render is due, only changed paths to registered paths are checked.

 ### Install
 `npm install cerebral-view-react --save`